-Students at the bottom of the distribution with a very poor weighted average scores (e.g., a weighted average score of less than 45%) will likely receive a final grade of F.
+Students with very poor weighted average scores (e.g., a weighted average score of less than 45%) will likely receive a final grade of F.

-COURSE RULES:
+COURSE RULES

-Both as a courtesy to your fellow students and the professor, and to ensure that everyone has the greatest opportunity to learn, please adhere to the following principles of professionalism:
+Both as a courtesy to your fellow students and me, and to ensure that everyone has the greatest opportunity to learn, please adhere to the following principles of professionalism:

-- Students should sit in the same seat each class session.
-Please display name tents to make it easier for the instructor to keep track of attendance and participation. - Class starts and ends on time.
-If a unique situation arises such that you must come in late or leave early, please inform your professor ahead of time and sit in an open aisle seat close to the door. - Students should remain in attendance for the duration of class, except in an emergency. - All phones and other electronic devices should be turned off, with the exception of computers/tablets that are strictly used for the purpose of this class. - We expect that you will treat this course as a professional engagement.
+- Please display name tents to make it easier for me to keep track of participation. - Class starts and ends on time.
+If a unique situation arises such that you must come in late or leave early, please inform me ahead of time and sit in an open aisle seat close to the door. - Students should remain in attendance for the duration of class, except in an emergency. - All phones and other electronic devices should be turned off, with the exception of computers/tablets that are strictly used for the purpose of this class. - I expect that you will treat this course as a professional engagement.
 Please do not carry on private conversations during class. - Follow the Code of Academic Integrity.
-On behalf of the majority of the students who make an honest effort in this class, we will take action against anyone suspected of breaching this Code.
+On behalf of the majority of the students who make an honest effort in this class, I will take action against anyone suspected of breaching this Code.
 Students caught cheating will receive a grade of "F" for the course and will be remanded to the appropriate school disciplinary board.

-EXAMINATIONS:
+EXAMINATIONS

 All examinations are closed-book and closed notes, with one exception.
-Students will be permitted to use one page (8 1⁄2" x 11", double-sided) of notes during the examination.
+Students will be permitted to use one page ($8\frac{1}{2}$ " x 11", double-sided) of notes during the examination.